Welcome to Oxford Academic Health Partners website

 A few examples of the outstanding work relating particularly to the COVID-19 pandemic are given below as so many individuals within the partners have made great and in many cases world-leading contribution to COVID-19 including Professor Sarah Gilbert and Professor Andy Pollard in the development of the Astra Zeneca Oxford University Vaccine; More information on the vaccine can be found here .
 Andy Pollard also chairs the Government’s Joint Committee on Vaccination and Immunisation.

-Professor Sir John Bell, who chairs our Board, remains actively involved in the Government’s response to the pandemic and in the negotiations between Oxford University and Astra Zeneca.
+Professor Sir John Bell, who chairs our Board, remains actively involved in the Government’s response to the pandemic and the development of the Industrial Life Sciences Strategy.

-Professor Martin Landry and Professor Peter Horby lead the really important RECOVERY trial, the world leading pivotal clinical trial, which provided so many crucial elements for the management and treatment of COVID.
-This national clinical trial aims to identify treatments that may be beneficial for people hospitalised with suspected or confirmed COVID-19 including dexamethazone and tocilizumab.
-The Trial has involved 39522 Participants at 181 Active sites – more information on the trial can be found here.
+Professor Sir Martin Landry and Professor Sir Peter Horby lead the really important RECOVERY trial, the world leading pivotal clinical trial, which provided so many crucial elements for the management and treatment of COVID.
+This national clinical trial aims to identify treatments that may be beneficial for people hospitalised with suspected or confirmed COVID-19 including dexamethazone, tocilizumab and, most recently, the investigational antibody combination developed by Regeneron.
+The Trial has involved 40083 Participants at 181 Active sites – more information on the trial can be found here.

 The Department of Primary Care Health Sciences has been leading the PRINCIPLE trial which is a nationwide clinical study from the University of Oxford to find COVID-19 treatments for recovery at home.
 The Trial looking for medicines that can help people with COVID-19 symptoms get better quickly and stop them needing to go to hospital.
 PRINCIPLE is recruiting participants through this website and also through GP practices across the UK.
 Professor Richard Hobbs, Head of this Department is an OAHP Board member.